 John knows that what he is about to say in verse 6 goes against all ordinary human experience where God is not supreme.
 And the key word that unlocks the shock is the word “so” at the beginning of verse 6.
 It’s really there in the original, and it means “therefore.”
 So verses 5 and 6 read like this: “Now Jesus loved Martha and her sister and Lazarus.
 So [therefore], when he heard that Lazarus was ill, he stayed two days longer in the place where he was.”

 Jesus knew what this would mean — this delay.
-It would mean the certainty of Lazarus’ death.
+It would mean the certainty of Lazarus’s death.
 We know this because of verse 14.
-When Jesus decides to go to Bethany he knows Lazarus is dead: “Then Jesus told them plainly, ‘Lazarus has died’.”
+When Jesus decides to go to Bethany, he knows Lazarus is dead: “Then Jesus told them plainly, ‘Lazarus has died.’”

 It Was Real Death

-Jesus is choosing to let Lazarus die, or to make sure that he is very dead, when he gets there (four days dead, as it turns out).
+Jesus is choosing to let Lazarus die — or to make sure that he is very dead — when he gets there (four days dead, as it turns out).
 And if you say, “Well, it wasn’t really so bad because he knew he would raise him.
-It wasn’t as bad as our death — Victor’s death.”
-If that is the way you are thinking, consider two things:
+It wasn’t as bad as our death or Victor’s death,” consider two things:

 Jesus said to her, “Your brother will rise again.”
 Martha said to him, “I know that he will rise again in the resurrection on the last day.”
 Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”